 When we look at extracurricular activities, achievements and responsibilities, we are aware that applicants have different opportunities available to them.
 We are looking for applicants who have made the most of the opportunities available to them and are able to reflect intelligently on their experiences.
 These could include, for example, responsibilities at home, at school or in the community; sporting or musical achievements; or participation in schemes such as Duke of Edinburgh.
 You may wish to describe how you have faced difficult circumstances positively in terms of an achievement.

 Equal opportunities policy

 The University aims to create the conditions whereby students and staff are treated solely on the basis of their merits, abilities and potential, regardless of gender, race, colour, nationality, ethnic or national origin, age, socio-economic background, disability, religious or political beliefs, trade union membership, family circumstances, sexual orientation or other irrelevant distinction.

-Admissions staff at The University of Nottingham assess many applications using only the information available on the UCAS form.
+Admissions staff at the University of Nottingham assess many applications using only the information available on the UCAS form.
 Some courses use additional methods of assessment for all or some applicants.
-This may be for a range of reasons, including:
+This may be for a range of reasons, including to: